leocl1psmarketing-sudo/sales-tracker/README.md

 1 unit every 2 days, regardless of total revenue — so this table answers "what's flying off the shelves" rather than "what makes the most money" (that's what the Revenue By Item chart is for).

+## Owner Tab — ending the week & viewing history

+Click the **Owner** tab (top right of the dashboard) and enter your `OWNER_PASSWORD` to unlock it.
+From there:

+- **End This Week & Save** — takes a permanent snapshot of the current week's total revenue, total sales, and best sellers, saves it to history, then resets the live dashboard to zero so you can start tracking the next week fresh.
+Past data is never deleted — just moved into the weekly history list.
+- **Past Weeks** — a list of every week you've ended, showing total revenue, total sales, and the best-selling item for that week.
+Click any week to expand its top 5 sellers.

+The Owner tab uses your `OWNER_PASSWORD` (separate from `API_KEY`, which is only for the FiveM/bot sale-logging endpoint).
+Only share the owner password with people who should be able to close out weeks and view revenue history.

 ## Local testing (optional)